 1. What advice would you have for someone going into Coach Training and/or Leaders Rising?

-2. How have you grown on a personal level as a Graduate Student from Inner Glow Circle?
+2. How have you grown personally as a Graduate Student from Inner Glow Circle?

 3. Share something that you are currently working on personally or professionally…

-4. What is something you loved about Coach Training and Leaders Rising?
+4. What is something you loved about Coach Training and/or Leaders Rising?

 7. What’s next for you?

 Growing my podcast -The Self-love SuperPower, that can be found on Apple Podcasts, Spotify and Amazon!